 Over-Income Tenants in Public Housing

-If a Tenant’s projected income at the time of annual reexamination or interim adjustment exceeds the over-income limit for continued occupancy (120 percent of Area Median Income, adjusted for family size) the CCHA will inform the Tenant that if their income continues to exceed this income limit at their annual reexamination for 24 more consecutive months the Tenant must find new housing and move out of their public housing unit within six months of the end of the 24 month “grace period”.
+If a Tenant’s projected income at the time of annual reexamination or interim adjustment exceeds the over-income limit for continued occupancy (120 percent of Area Median Income, adjusted for family size) the HACC will inform the Tenant that if their income continues to exceed this income limit at their annual reexamination for 24 more consecutive months the Tenant must find new housing and move out of their public housing unit within six months of the end of the 24 month “grace period”.

-When CCHA first becomes aware of the tenant’s over-income status they will inform the tenant of their policy and schedule another reexamination of their income twelve months from the date the tenant was first over-income.
+When HACC first becomes aware of the tenant’s over-income status they will inform the tenant of their policy and schedule another reexamination of their income twelve months from the date the tenant was first over-income.

-At the twelve month reexamination CCHA will, once again explain their policy requiring all tenants who are over-income for 24 consecutive months to move out of public housing.
+At the twelve month reexamination HACC will, once again explain their policy requiring all tenants who are over-income for 24 consecutive months to move out of public housing.

-Finally, CCHA will perform another income reexamination 24 months after the initial determination.
+Finally, HACC will perform another income reexamination 24 months after the initial determination.
 If at this point the family income still exceeds the over-income limit the family will be given notice that they have six months to find alternative housing and move out of public housing or face eviction.
-In addition, at this point the CCHA will convert the tenant’s lease from an annual lease to month-to-month.
+In addition, at this point the HACC will convert the tenant’s lease from an annual lease to month-to-month.

-CCHA will also inform all over-income tenants, both at the initial determination and at the 12 month reexam that if their income should decrease below the over-income limit during the 24 months “grace period” that they will be permitted to remain as public housing tenants.
+HACC will also inform all over-income tenants, both at the initial determination and at the 12 month reexam that if their income should decrease below the over-income limit during the 24 months “grace period” that they will be permitted to remain as public housing tenants.

 If an over-income tenant’s income decreases below the over-income limit during the 24 month grace period and subsequently increases over the limit, the tenant is once again entitled to the full 24 month grace period.